Hongseok: 2016–present: Debut with Pentagon and solo activities

 In late 2016, he participated in the Mnet reality survival show Pentagon Maker, ultimately making it to the final lineup of Pentagon.
-He officially debuted with Pentagon on October 10, 2016 with the song "Gorilla" from their self-titled EP.
+He officially debuted with Pentagon on October 10, 2016, with the song "Gorilla" from their self-titled EP.

 In November 2017, Hongseok made his acting debut in the movie The Love That's Left.

 In July 2018, Hongseok joined the cast of Visiting Tutor, a variety program where celebrities seek out a student and become their tutor.
 He held Chinese lessons for his student.
 The show ran from August to October.
 In September, he was cast in the variety program Real Man 300, which featured celebrities experiencing life in the military.
 The show end in late January 2019.

 In January 2019, he co-starred in the television drama Best Chicken as Bae Ki-Bum, a likeable troublemaker.
 In March, he starred in his first web drama On The Campus.
 In May, Hongseok starred in the Naver V web drama Anniversary Anyway.
 He was the cover model for the July 2019 issue of Men's Health's Korea.
 Later that month he was cast in the reality-documentary show Law of the Jungle in Myanmar.
 In August, he was a contestant on King of Mask Singer, where he performed a cover of Huh Gak's "Hello".

 In October 2020, he and bandmate Kino made a cameo in the web drama Twenty-Twenty.
 He made his second appearance on the cover of Men's Health Korea for the December 2020 issue.

 From January to March 2021, Hongseok starred as the supporting character Shin A-jun in the SBS drama Phoenix 2020.
-He portrayed a police officer in the Netflix series Move to Heaven, released on May 14th.
+He portrayed a police officer in the Netflix series Move to Heaven, released on May 14.
 Hongseok played the lead in the web series Blue Birthday, which was released in the summer of 2021.

+In November 2023, Hongseok terminated his exclusive contract with Cube Entertainment.
+Later that month, he signed with acting agency Andmarq.
+On May 17, 2024, Hongseok was featured in Sorn's release, titled "Crazy Stupid Lovers."
+In September, he starred in the short-form drama Shall We Get Married? for Sereal+.